Commissioning a portrait

 How I paint?

-I paint on linen, which is sized with traditional rabbit skin glue.
-I normally begin by using charcoal to sketch out the figure straight onto the canvas.
-When I’m happy with the layout, I continue with thin layers of paint, gradually building and moulding the image.
+I paint on linen, which I size with traditional rabbit skin glue and then prime.
+I begin by laying on a base coat of thinly diluted oil paint over the entire surface of the canvas When I’m happy with the layout, I then paint into this wet coat, sketching in the figure and begin to define some features.
+I continue with thin layers of paint, gradually building and moulding the image.
 I like to show the portrait to the sitter and any other interested parties after each sitting, and always welcome their comments on its progress.
 I find these discussions help shape the portrait.
-I take photos at different stages en route, and often the sitter is so intrigued that I’m asked to supply copies of these after the sittings have finished.
+I take photos of the portrait at different stages en route, and often the sitter is so intrigued that I’m asked to supply copies of these after the sittings have finished.

-If you would like to talk to me about any portrait ideas you may have, please feel free to call me on 020 7924 4279.
+If you would like to discuss your ideas for a portrait, please feel free to email tess@tessbarnes.com or ring me on 020 7924 4279